qooyqpqy123/FARM_Reproduction/README.md

 2. Second, on line 10, if we let the parameter "choose=1", it outputs the results under the setting where factors F and idiosyncratic components are generated via setting 1 in section 5.2 of this paper.
 If we let the parameter "choose=2",it outputs the results under the setting where factors F and idiosyncratic components are generated via setting 2 in section 5.2 of this paper . <br />

-3. Third, on line 16, if we let the parameter "choose_dim=1", it outputs the results under the setting where the dimension of covariate is p=200.
-If we let the parameter "choose_dim=2",it outputs the results under the setting where the dimension of covariate is p=500. <br />
+3. Third, on line 16, if we let the parameter "choose_noise=1", it outputs the results when the noise is generated based on Gaussian distribution.
+If we let the parameter "choose_noise=2",it outputs the results under the setting where the noise follows uniform distribution.  <br />

 ### Folder `Code_Reproduction/simulation/Simulation_Table2/':

+There is one file **inference.R** under this folder.
+It reproduces the methodology of Table 2. <br /> There are several parameters in this file need to be pre-specified.
+They correspond to different simulation settings of the paper. <br />

+1. First, on line 93, if we let the parameter "choose_p=1", it outputs the results with dimension p=250.
+If we let the parameter "choose_p=2", it outputs the results with dimension p=600.  <br />

+2. Second, on line 94, if we let the parameter "choose_noise=1", it outputs the results where the noise is generated based on Gaussian distribution.
+If we let the parameter "choose_noise=2",it outputs the results under the setting where the noise follows uniform distribution. <br />

+3. Third, on line 95, if we let the parameter "choose_mix=1", it outputs the results under the setting where the covariates are generated i.i.d.
+If we let the parameter "choose_mix=2",it outputs the results under the setting where the covariates are strong mixing. <br />

 ### Folder `Code_Reproduction/simulation/Prediction_Section_B.1/':

+There are four files inside  this folder. **Prediction_Table1.R**, **Prediction_Table2.R**, **Prediction_Table3.R**, and **Prediction_Table4.R**

 ### Folder `Code_Reproduction/simulation/Figure7_appendix/':